wharfkit/website/src/lib/docs/ContractKit/ContractKit.md

 });
 ```

-To pass ABIs directly to the `ContractKit` instance, an array of [ABIDefinition](/docs/antelope/abi) objects can be passed as an optional parameter:
+To pass ABIs directly to the `ContractKit` instance, an array of [ABIDefinition](/docs/antelope/abi) objects can also be passed:

 ```typescript
 import { ContractKit } from "@wharfkit/contract"